InseeFr/Eno/README.md

 ### Make sustainable clones!

-The V3 project is developed on the `v3-develop` orphan branch.
+The base branch for Eno "Java" is the `v3-main` orphan branch.
 If you are not interested in the legacy xslt version of Eno, you can clone the project like this:

-`git clone --no-tags --single-branch --depth=1  --branch=v3-develop https://github.com/InseeFr/Eno.git`
+`git clone --no-tags --single-branch --depth=1  --branch=v3-main https://github.com/InseeFr/Eno.git`

 ### Gradle